ConvoyPanel/documentation/src/docs/panel/v4/getting-started.md

 | Memory | 4 GiB  | You may use swap, but it may cause degraded performance.                                                                                                                                                                                                                                                       |
 | Disk   | 30 GiB |                                                                                                                                                                                                                                                                                                                |

-### Odd Exceptions

-You may experience issues on hosting providers utilizing Combahton for DDoS protection.
-When Docker tries to build, it sometimes cannot locate the necessary packages over Combahton's network.

 ## Installation

 ### Install Docker